Western Rail Approach to Heathrow: Progress

 Network Rail originally estimated that the project could be operational by 2020.
 In January 2017, Network Rail's estimate was 2024.
 Slough Borough Council has cited 'parliamentary activity' as the reason for the delay but not offered further explanation.

-In May 2018, it was reported that Network Rail intended to apply for a Development Consent Order (DCO) in 2019, and the construction would be privately financed.
-Before submitting this, Network Rail would present the final designs for the scheme in a series of public information events, which were held in early 2020.
+In May 2018, it was reported that Network Rail intended to apply for a Development Consent Order (DCO) in 2019, and that construction would be privately financed.
+Before submitting this, Network Rail presented the final designs for the scheme in a series of public information events, which were held in early 2020.

-The Department for Transport's Rail Network Enhancements Pipeline, published in October 2019, listed the project among those in an early stage of development, awaiting a "Decision to Design" and the completion of an outline business case.
+The Department for Transport's Rail Network Enhancements Pipeline, published in October 2019, listed the project among those in an early stage of development, awaiting a "decision to design" and the completion of an outline business case.
 In December 2020, Network Rail stated that progress had been paused by the impact of the COVID-19 pandemic on the aviation and rail industries, and that agreement was awaited on a financial contribution from Heathrow Airport Holdings.
 Therefore, the DCO application would be delayed until at least the winter of 2022.

+In January 2025, the government expressed support for a third runway for Heathrow Airport.
+Following this announcement, in March, 18 Berkshire MPs signed a letter calling for government to support the rail link and noting the benefits of reduced journey times for rail passengers travelling from the west.

 Route

 The proposed route is a new 5.5 km railway line that would leave the Great Western Main Line between Langley and Iver before entering a new twin-bore tunnel.
 The tunnel would pass under Richings Park and Colnbrook and then join existing lines at Heathrow Terminal 5.

 Four access buildings will be built along the route to provide emergency access to the tunnels, with two additionally providing ventilation.
-Realignment of the existing tracks will also be required between Langley and Iver.
+Realignment of the existing tracks will be required between Langley and Iver.

 The route could potentially mean closure of Mansion / Hollow Hill Lane.
 The effects of this closure were being investigated by Slough Borough Council.

 The Western Rail Approach is, according to the Airport Expansion Consultation, designed to be "independent yet compatible" with the Heathrow expansion.